hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 	$ mkdir results/spp

-The last thing we need to before getting started is load the appropriate	software.
+The last thing we need to before getting started is to load the appropriate software.
 As mentioned, SPP is an R package.
-On Orchestra it comes installed by default when you load the most recent R module:
+On Orchestra the package comes installed by default when you load the most recent R module:

 	$ module load stats/R/3.2.1

 > ### Parallel processing with SPP
 >
-> When working with large datasets it can be beneficial to use multiple cores during some of the more computationally intensive processes.
+> When working with large datasets it can be beneficial to use multiple cores during some of the more computationally intensive processes of peak calling.
 In order to do so, you will need to install the `snow` package in R. Using snow you can initialize a cluster of nodes for parallel processing (in the example below we have a cluster of 8 nodes). *See `snow` package manual for details.* This cluster variable can then be used as input to functions that allow for parallel processing.
 >
 > 	`library(snow)`
 >